saadbutt23/cloned-repository/02-Programming-Basics/2020-11-09-Project-PB/pb-project.md

  1. Read entire project chapter.
  2. Make the program work.
- 3. Answer all three Exercises at the end of the chapter and sumit answers as JS file.
+ 3. Answer all three Exercises at the end of the chapter and submit answers as JS file.
  4. Write a (max) two page report, explaining:

     a.
 Your understanding of the flow of the program (where does it start and where does it end?)